 Something shatters in the dead of the night and your neighbours’ dog barks.
 You pull tight your blankets and hate yourself for loathing cats.

 What to do When Rats Attack Your Home

-You can also make use of live capture traps if you have the courage to come face to face with the captured ungraceful animal.
+You can also make use of live capture traps if you dare to come face to face with the captured ungraceful animal.

 Preparing The Scissor Spring Trap

 Time to Set The Scissor Spring Rat Trap

 The trap can be bought from supermarkets or hardware shops.
 The Scissor Spring Rat Trap is a fast killer powerful enough to break a rat’s spine or neck.

 It relies on a spring-activated flap that kills the rat by clamping it with a great force once it is triggered.